gkcgautam/Asset2SD/README.md

 By Gautam Chaudhary

 Phonegap plugin for Android for copying files from app assets to device SD Card.
-Tested with Phonegap versions 1.3 and 1.4
-Needs changes to make it work with Phonegap version >= 2.0
+Tested with Phonegap versions 1.3 and 1.4 and will need changes to make it work with newer Phonegap versions

 ## Adding the Plugin to your project ##